vixentael/zka-example/README.md

 Wanna help with data security and encryption?
 Ping [@cossacklabs](https://cossacklabs.com/), this is what we do for living :)

 More my talks to read & watch in [my-talks](https://github.com/vixentael/my-talks) repo.

+## Thanks

+Thanks @AlexeyDemedetskiy for useful suggestions and PR :)